-Anyone that shoots with manual lenses knows that it can be tricky to get use to, but I’ve found a few tricks that help make it easier on the X-T2.
+Anyone who shoots with manual lenses knows that it can be tricky to get used to, but I’ve found a few tricks that help make it easier on the X-T2.

 Manual Focusing Tricks | X-T2 Helios 44-2

-With the Fujifilm X-T2 or even the X-Pro 2 I use to always push the rear wheel to zoom in to the crop frame to get the focus with peaking, then press again to reset to full frame to take the picture.
+With the Fujifilm X-T2 or even the X-Pro 2, I always use the rear wheel to zoom in to the crop frame to get the focus with peaking, then press again to reset to full frame to take the picture.

-While this is effective, it’s not fast enough when dealing with moving subject or even your own body sway, especially on a fast lens.
+While this is effective, it’s not fast enough when dealing with a moving subject or even your body sway, especially on a fast lens.

 Having the full frame in the small window really helps you quickly get the feel of the weight of your image for composition purposes, and the large window gives you a very clear view of your focus – I love it.